thrashr888/jenngen/README.md

 ## TODO

 - [ ] Add quality examples for more languages and file formats.
+- [x] Add a way to use a local model with Ollama.
+- [x] Add RAG with local markdown docs.
 - [x] I'm pretty sure there are bugs with npx and the JennGen example folders because the cwd confuses me.
 - [ ] Add a way to serve the output folder without watching.
 I think we're double-watching and reloading.
 - [x] Use JennGen to generate a website for its GitHub Pages.